 Perhaps Alex's most significant cultural impact has been normalizing women's candid conversations about sex, relationships, and ambition.

-While early episodes focused on sexual empowerment, today’s “Call Her Daddy” tackles everything from mental health stigmas to business strategies.
-This evolution mirrors Alex’s own growth – and has brought her audience along for the journey.
+While early episodes focused on sexual empowerment (sometimes controversially), today's "Call Her Daddy" tackles everything from mental health stigmas to business strategies to trauma recovery.
+This evolution mirrors Alex's own growth – and has brought her audience along for the journey.

 By sharing her business successes transparently, Alex has inspired countless women to pursue their own entrepreneurial dreams.
 Her $125 million SiriusXM deal sent a powerful message about women's value in digital media.